IRLtools/IRLbox/docs/installation/installation-instructions.md

 1. Download, install, and open [Raspberry Pi Imager] or [Balena Etcher].
 2. Insert your microSD card into your card reader.
-3. In Raspberry Pi Imager, click "Choose OS" 竊・"Use custom" and select your IRLbox image file.
+3. In Raspberry Pi Imager, click "Choose OS" and select "Use custom" and then select your IRLbox image file.
 4. Click "Choose Storage" and select your microSD card.
 5. Click "Write" to start.
 6. When finished, safely eject the card.

-[ﾂｶ][12] 笞・・2.5 Alternative Flash on Linux 笞・・
+[12] ⚠️ 2.5 Alternative Flash on Linux ⚠️・
 --------------------------------------------

 ADVANCED TECH SKILLY ONLY!